GitWorktree.org logoGitWorktree.org

 Basic move example

-# Move the worktree from ../feature to ../features/auth
+# Move the hotfix worktree to a better-organized location

 After the move, the worktree continues to track the same branch and retains all uncommitted changes.
 The old directory is removed automatically.